Director: Kunle Afolayan

-Moremi is our protagonist and she is a post-graduate student at a university in Nigeria.
-She is an intelligent, well liked student who is one of the tops in her class and has a bright future ahead of her.
+Moremi is our protagonist, and she is a postgraduate student at a university in Nigeria.
+She is an intelligent, well-liked student who is one of the tops in her class and has a bright future ahead of her.
 She is a helpful and kind student who is quite focused on her studies but does still spend time with her friends.
 Professor Lucien N’Dyare is the antagonist of the movie and we see that he is a quite charming and manipulative man who knows how to pick a target.
-N’Dyare is a horrible man who is uses his power and status to force women in situations where they give into him and punish them for not.
+N’Dyare is a horrible man who uses his power and status to force women into situations where they give in to him and punish them for not.

 All in all this is a powerful movie that has a great message but can be difficult to follow at times.
 I recommend this movie to anyone who wants to understand this message even more.